 Taking a trip?
 We even have e-liquids to enhance that experience.
 How about Mango e-liquid for a trip to Asia or Watermelon flavour to add to your Caribbean cruise?
 Strawberry e liquid is an amazing contribution to watching tennis (Wimbledon, anyone?) and Cola and Blue Cola are both brilliant accompaniments to touring the USA.

-Finally there are one-off flavours that might be described as ‘marmite’ types for each individual.
-You’ll love or hate coconut, cinnamon, banana and aniseed and while they don’t suit everybody they might just be your flavor of choice if you give them a try.
+Finally, there are one-off flavours that might be described as ‘marmite’ types for each individual.
+You’ll love or hate coconut, cinnamon, banana and aniseed and while they don’t suit everybody they might just be your flavour of choice if you give them a try.

 Which eliquid is best for me?